 Seaweeds are best known for their high iodine content.
-Many species have been found to cleanse the body of heavy metal and radioactive materials.
+Many species have been found to cleanse the body of heavy metals and radioactive materials.
 In fact, after the devastating effects of the radiation catastrophe in Chernobyl, it was seaweed that was used to help treat patients exposed to high levels of radiation.
-Adequate amounts of iodine rich foods in the diet have been found to protect the thyroid.
+Adequate amounts of iodine-rich foods in the diet have been found to protect the thyroid.
 The thyroid is very sensitive to poor diet and environmental toxins.
 It plays a key role in our body’s metabolism.
-The thyroid releases the hormone thyroxine, this is needed for proper metabolism, growth and development.
+The thyroid releases the hormone thyroxine; this is needed for proper metabolism, growth, and development.
 Iodine in our diets is essential for thyroxine synthesis.
 Proper function of the thyroid is not only essential for our metabolism, but for development and function of our central nervous system.
-I have seen many people successfully heal thyroid issues by consuming more iodine rich foods such as seaweed.
+I have seen many people successfully heal thyroid issues by consuming more iodine rich foods such as seaweed, yet not everyone with low thyroid can rely alone on seaweed or iodine added to their diet.
 It is also just as important to limit how much seaweed you eat; too much iodine can be damaging.
 2-3 servings a week should be adequate (refer to the next paragraph for TCM recommendation for consumption in relation to infertility).

 Seaweed for Fertility

 Many women who experience fertility issues have found that their thyroid is playing a role in their struggles.
-Stress alone from fertility problems can be extremely hard on the nervous system, and in turn the thyroid.
+Stress alone from fertility problems can be extremely hard on the nervous system and, in turn, the thyroid.
 Be sure to nourish your body with adequate amounts of seaweed.
 According to some Traditional Chinese Medicine (TCM) practitioners, seaweed eaten daily in small amounts (two tablespoons per serving) can help to strengthen the liver, kidneys, bladder, and adrenals.
 All of these areas of our body are important for healthy fertility.
-Infertility, according to TCM is contributed to kidney deficiency.
+In TCM, kidney deficiency contributes to infertility.

 Popular Seaweed Species